The Rt. Hon. Herb Gray Parkway

 - linkages for wildlife

 In May 2008, the Windsor-Essex Parkway (now the Rt.
 Hon.
 Herb Gray Parkway) was presented by the DRIC study team as the Technically and Environmentally Preferred Alternative for the Ontario access road portion of a new proposed end-to-end border transportation system for the Windsor-Detroit Gateway.
-Since May 2008, extensive planning, design and preparatory work has been completed leading up to the first day of construction on August 18, 2011.
+Between May 2008 and August 18, 2011, extensive planning, design and preparatory work was completed.
 Over 300 people in 16 different offices in Canada, the U.S. and Europe, worked together to reach construction start.
 This effort is equivalent to one person year of work completed every day or one lifetime of work achieved every month.
 Click here to view a Herb Gray Parkway chronology.